mdref/mdref/http/Client/Request.md

 ## Properties:

-* array $options = NULL
+* protected $options = NULL
-  Options for this request, which override client options.
+  Array of options for this request, which override client options.